-This chapter describes how you can manage the advanced radio features of the access point.
-For information about the basic radio features, see Manage the Basic Radio Features on page 97.
+This chapter describes how you can manage the advanced radio features of the AP.
+For information about the basic radio features, see Manage the Basic Radio Features on page 75.

 CAUTION: If you change a radio feature on the 2.4 GHz radio, the change affects all WiFi networks that broadcast on the 2.4 GHz radio.
-Similarly, if you change a radio feature on the 5 GHz radio, the change affects all WiFi networks that broadcast on the 5 GHz radio.
-If the change is not specific to one radio, the change affects all WiFi networks on the access point.
+Similarly, if you change a radio feature on the 5 GHz or 6 GHz radio, the change affects all WiFi networks that broadcast on the 5 GHz or 6 GHz radio.
+If the change is not specific to one radio, the change affects all WiFi networks on the AP.

-- Manage the advanced WiFi settings for the radios

-- Manage the maximum number of clients for a radio

-- Manage the broadcast and multicast settings for a radio

-- Manage load balancing for the radios

-- Manage sticky clients

-- Manage the ARP proxy

-- Manage the amount of broadcast traffic

-Note: If you want to change the radio settings, use a wired connection to avoid being disconnected when the new radio settings take effect.

-Note: In this manual, WiFi network means the same as SSID (service set identifier or WiFi network name) or VAP (virtual access point).
+- Manage the advanced WiFi settings for the radios - Manage the maximum number of clients for a radio - Manage the broadcast and multicast settings for a radio - Manage load balancing for the radios - Manage sticky clients - Manage the ARP proxy - () NOTE: If you want to change the radio settings, use a wired connection to avoid being disconnected when the new radio settings take effect. - () NOTE: In this manual, WiFi network means the same as SSID (service set identifier or WiFi network name) or VAP (virtual access point).
 That is, when we refer to a WiFi network we mean an individual SSID or VAP.